Permanentfrost/HomeLab/README.md

 Navigate to `/etc/fail2ban/jail.conf`

-This is where all the **magic** happens.
-This is the file where you can configure things like default ban time, number of retries before banning an IP, whitelisting IPs, mail sending information etc. --> Basically you control the behavior of Fail2Ban from this file.
+This is where all the **magic** is configured.
+You can configure things like default ban time, number of retries before banning an IP, whitelisting IPs, mail sending information etc. --> Basically you control the behavior of Fail2Ban from this file.

-**Note:** If you disable the password based SSH login, you may not need to go for Fail2Ban.
+**Note:** If you disable the password based SSH Login, using Fail2Ban doesn't really make sense.
+Why?
+Because it is intended for BruteForce, and with a Key-Only setup that wouldn't even happen (but of course, better safe than sorry).

-The SSH configuration files are located at `/etc/ssh/sshd_config.`
+Note: Any SSH configuration files are located at `/etc/ssh/sshd_config.`

 Most of the SSH hardening tips mentioned here will require you to edit this config file.
-This is why it will be a good idea to back up the original file.
-You’ll also need to restart the SSH service if you make any changes to the SSH config file.
+It is good practice to back up the original file.
+After a change you also need to restart the SSH service if you make any changes to the SSH config file.

-Let’s see what steps you can take to secure your SSH server.

-###### 1. Disable empty passwords
+###### Disable empty passwords

 Yes.
 It is possible to have user accounts in Linux without any passwords.
 If those users try to use SSH, they won’t need passwords for accessing the server via SSH as well.

 That’s a security risk.
 You should forbid the use of empty passwords.
 In the /etc/ssh/sshd_config file, make sure to set `PermitEmptyPasswords` option to no.

-###### 2. Change default SSH ports
+###### Change default SSH ports

 The default SSH port is 22 and most of the attack scripts check are written around this port only.
 Changing the default SSH port should add an additional security layer because the number of attacks (coming to port 22) may reduce.